BrigitteSprung/100-days-of-code/log.md

 **Today's Progress**: I made a Discord Bot!

-**Thoughts** This was a code along tutorial, but it was so exciting to see something work.
+**Thoughts:** This was a code along tutorial, but it was so exciting to see something work.
 And it was nice to do something different to Front-end Dev for a change.
 I learnt more about how api's work and how to keep a server up and running continuously.

 **Link to work:** [Encourage Bot](https://github.com/BrigitteSprung/Encourage-Bot-JS)